 - Sansab Restaurant – Serving perfectly made Northeast Thai (Isaan) food with a modern twist.
 Several locations in shopping malls, such as Terminal 21 and Paragon Mall.

-- Aree Neighborhood – The hottest neighborhood in Bangkok right now, with many interesting restaurants like the beautiful SALT, or Wholly Cow (both serving steak and BBQ).
+- Aree Neighborhood – The hottest neighborhood in Bangkok right now, with many exciting restaurants like the beautiful SALT, or Wholly Cow (both serving steak and BBQ).
 BTS Station Ari. www.saltbangkok.com

-- Somboon Seafood – A chinese-style huge restaurant with several floors serving some of the best seafood I’ve ever had in Thailand.
+- Somboon Seafood – A Chinese-style large restaurant with several floors serving some of the best seafood I’ve ever had in Thailand.
 Try the crabs. www.somboonseafood.com

-- Sky Bar at Lebua – Probably the most well-known hotel in the city boasts an amazing cocktail bar on its rooftop.
+- Sky Bar at Lebua – Probably the most well-known hotel in the city, boasts a fantastic cocktail bar on its rooftop.
 They craft some of the finest drinks in town, a must-be for anyone visiting.